 Photo of John K. Veroneau John K. Veroneau

-John Veroneau is a Chambers-ranked international trade lawyer and co-chairs the firm’s International Trade Practice Group.
-Having served in senior positions in both Executive and Legislative branches, he provides legal and strategic advice to clients on a broad range of international trade…
+Ambassador John Veroneau is a Chambers-ranked international trade lawyer in the firm’s International Trade Practice Group.
+Having served in senior positions in both Executive and Legislative branches, he provides legal and strategic advice to clients on a broad range of international trade matters.

-John Veroneau is a Chambers-ranked international trade lawyer and co-chairs the firm’s International Trade Practice Group.
-Having served in senior positions in both Executive and Legislative branches, he provides legal and strategic advice to clients on a broad range of international trade and other public policy matters.
+Ambassador John Veroneau is a Chambers-ranked international trade lawyer in the firm’s International Trade Practice Group.
+Having served in senior positions in both Executive and Legislative branches, he provides legal and strategic advice to clients on a broad range of international trade matters.
+Ambassador Veroneau held Senate-confirmed positions under President Bush as Deputy United States Trade Representative (USTR) and USTR General Counsel, and under President Clinton as an Assistant Secretary of Defense.